 So should you pick mutual funds or exchange traded funds?
 It just depends on what you want.
 Mutual funds are great, but they can be more expensive.
 ETFs are cheaper, but there’s no active management of them.
 Do what fits best with your financial objectives.

-A relatively new type of investment advisor are robo advisors.
+A relatively new type of investment advisor are roboadvisors.
 After the Financial Crisis in 2008, this option exploded in popularity.
-Jon Stein and Eli Broverman of Betterment are often considered being the pioneers in the robo advisor industry.
+Jon Stein and Eli Broverman of Betterment are often considered being the pioneers in the roboadvisor industry.
 They were one of the first to advocate technology usage to lower costs for investors and streamline investment advice.
+Since then, digital investment management apps like Q.ai have expanded the offerings of the original roboadvisors to include investing strategies with hedging to mitigate downside risk.

 They're pretty easy to use, the fees are low, as well as the minimums, and you'll get a well-designed investment portfolio.
 The disadvantage of a robo advisor is that they lack the customization of financial advisor portfolios, and most of them lack alternative strategies and investments.